samuelweiler/gf-ecd/index.md

 ## Experiences in 2018

-We am aware of several dance camps that used "larks" and "ravens" terminology in 2018 for contra, ECD, and/or Scottish country dance: [Oberlin's Dandelion Romp](http://www2.oberlin.edu/stuorg/dromp/), [Queer Contra Dance Camp](https://www.lcfd.org/sf/DanceCamp/), LCFD spring camp, [LCFD fall camp](https://www.lcfd.org/lcfd/fall-dance-camp/), Swing Into Summer at Pinewoods, ESCape at Pinewoods, [Youth Dance Weekend](https://youthdanceweekend.org/), Supersonic, Form the Ocean, #dance weekend, and the [Next Generation camp](http://www.nextgendancecamp.org/).
+We are aware of several dance camps that used "larks" and "ravens" terminology in 2018 for contra, ECD, and/or Scottish country dance: [Oberlin's Dandelion Romp](http://www2.oberlin.edu/stuorg/dromp/), [Queer Contra Dance Camp](https://www.lcfd.org/sf/DanceCamp/), LCFD spring camp, [LCFD fall camp](https://www.lcfd.org/lcfd/fall-dance-camp/), Swing Into Summer at Pinewoods, ESCape at Pinewoods, [Youth Dance Weekend](https://youthdanceweekend.org/), Supersonic, Form the Ocean, #dance weekend, and the [Next Generation camp](http://www.nextgendancecamp.org/).
 Many CDSS camps also used "larks" and "ravens" for at least some sessions: Harmony of Song and Dance, American Week, Family Week, Campers Week, and Camp Louise.

 We attended six of those camps and called ECD at two.
 Here are some observations: